Chubek/PoxHash/README.md

 ## Future Plans

 I am currently done with this version of PoxHash.
 What I wanna do is to use the experience I earned from designing my first hash to come up with a faster, more universal hash.

+I may add a Kotlin version very soon.
+Java is out of the question.
+Functional programming is impossible with Java and I want all the formal implementations to remain unifromly functional in paradigm.

 I also wish to design PoxCipher.
 That is why the files are all called `libpoxh.*` and not just `libpox.*`, because I wish there to be `libpoxc.*` one day.